-Perspective | The national mall may get a Latino museum — someday.
+Perspective | The Mall may get a Latino museum — someday.
 These Latina curators aren’t waiting on it.

 Margaret Salazar-Porzio, a curator at the National Museum of American History who is half Mexican American and half Japanese American, describes the work happening at museums to address race and ethnicity as feeling especially important right now.

-“We provide a safe space for people to have a dialogue and there is no dialogue right now,” she says.
+“We provide a safe space for people to have a dialogue, and there is no dialogue right now,” she says.
 “People aren’t talking to each other, or they are talking past each other, or they are shouting over each other.”

-An exhibition she has spent the last several years working with communities across the country to put together will soon open to the public.
+An exhibition she has spent the past several years working with communities across the country to put together will soon open to the public.
 It’s called, “¡Pleibol!
 In the Barrios and the Big Leagues/En los barrios y las grandes ligas,” and explores the role of baseball in Latino communities.

 “Baseball itself is such a metaphor for democracy,” she says.
 “I think everyone can really relate to what it means to make it to home, what it means to try to be good at something.”